hackerb9/Tandy-Terminfo/README.md

 Using captoinfo we can convert the above entry to [terminfo](orig.terminfo) and compare it to [the current terminfo](tandy.terminfo) for this project.
-As you can see, there was a lot I was able to add.
+As you can see, there was a lot hackerb9 was able to add.

     $ infocmp -L -d origtd200 td200 | tr , : | column -t -s:
     comparing origtd200 to td200.